KMPKBandara/Taskly/README.md

 ## Contact

-For any queries or suggestions, reach out to pramudithakavinda01@gmail.com
+For any queries or suggestions, reach out to kmpkbandara@std.appsc.sab.ac.lk